Theme 2026: New Tales of China’s Silk Road

 For Cover Art Submissions: Please send hard copies of the submissions with their cover sheets and cover art submission form, to: Hong Kong Young Writers Awards , PPP Company Limited, Unit 713, Level 7, Core E, Cyberport, Hong Kong.
 We will confirm receipt of all entries.

-Art work will need to be of A3 size portrait and should be submitted in format to the above address.
+Art work will need to be of A3 size portrait and should be submitted in this format to the above address.

 When is the awards ceremony?